 This course provides an overview of baseline responsibilities common to most jobs, as well as personal, people, and workplace skills.
 Students will develop an understanding of productivity, adaptability, time management, organization, prioritization, and goal setting.
-Students will learn effective written and interpersonal communication skills, decision-making and
+Students will learn effective written and interpersonal communication skills, decision-making and problem-solving processes, open-mindedness, and how to interact with customers in a professional manner with the goal of providing the customer with a positive experience.
 Topics include: the importance of teamwork, characteristics of leadership, and strategies for overcoming conflict.
 PREREQ: None